 Want to know more?
 See our FAQs regarding Private and Professional Fees for Non NHS Work.

-We hold phlebotomy clinics on Monday, Tuesday, Wednesday and Friday mornings from 8.30am - 10.30am by appointment made at reception.
+We hold phlebotomy clinics on Monday, Tuesday, and Wednesday mornings from 8.30am - 10.30am by appointment made at reception.

 What does a fasting blood test mean?

 This means that you must not have any food or drink except water for 12 hours before you have your blood taken.